Memphis Minnie: Career

 By 1935, Minnie was established in Chicago and had become one of a group of musicians who worked regularly for the record producer and talent scout Lester Melrose.
 Back on her own after her divorce from McCoy, Minnie began to experiment with different styles and sounds.
 She recorded four sides for Bluebird Records in July 1935, returned to the Vocalion label in August, and then recorded another session for Bluebird in October, this time accompanied by Casey Bill Weldon, her first husband.
 By the end of the 1930s, in addition to her output for Vocalion, she had recorded nearly 20 sides for Decca and eight sides for Bluebird.
 She also toured extensively in the 1930s, mainly in the South.

-In 1938, Minnie returned to recording for the Vocalion label, this time accompanied by Charlie McCoy, Kansas Joe's brother, on mandolin.
+In 1938, Minnie returned to recording for the Vocalion label, this time accompanied by Charlie McCoy, Kansas Joe McCoy's brother, on mandolin.
 Around this time she married the guitarist and singer Ernest Lawlars, known as Little Son Joe.
 They began recording together in 1939, with Son adding a more rhythmic backing to Minnie's guitar.
 They recorded for Okeh Records in the 1940s and continued to record together through the decade.
 By 1941 Minnie had started playing electric guitar, and in May of that year she recorded her biggest hit, "Me and My Chauffeur Blues".
 A follow-up date produced two more blues standards, "Looking the World Over" and Lawlars's "Black Rat Swing" (issued under the name "Mr. Memphis Minnie").
 In the 1940s Minnie and Lawlars continued to work at their "home club," Chicago's popular 708 Club, where they were often joined by Broonzy, Sunnyland Slim, or Snooky Pryor, and also played at many of the other better-known Chicago nightclubs.
 During the 1940s Minnie and Lawlars performed together and separately in the Chicago and Indiana areas.
 Minnie often played at "Blue Monday" parties at Ruby Lee Gatewood's, on Lake Street.
 The poet Langston Hughes, who saw her perform at the 230 Club on New Year's Eve, 1942, wrote of her "hard and strong voice" being made harder and stronger by amplification and described the sound of her electric guitar as "a musical version of electric welders plus a rolling mill."

 Later in the 1940s, Minnie lived in Indianapolis and Detroit.
 She returned to Chicago in the early 1950s.
 By the late 1940s, clubs had begun hiring younger and cheaper artists, and Columbia had begun dropping blues artists, including Memphis Minnie.
 Unable to adapt to changing tastes, she moved to smaller labels, such as Regal, Checker, and J.O.B.